RamezCh/Github-training/Git Repositories.md

 - git branch -vv to verify tracking branches
 - git branch --v to see latest commits, commits info and head poitner related info

+## Intro to Github
+Cloud-based git repository hosting service.
+Recently acquired by MicroSoft.
+Free service as an individual and licensed version for organization.
+Unlimited Repoistory created.
+It has GUI and CLI.
+Provides access control, wikis and basic management tools.

+Other similar services:
+- GitLab
+- BitBucket
+- AWS CodeCommit
+- Azure DevOps
+- Codebase
+- Perforce
+- SourceForge